mat669/MasterThesis/README.md

 ## Reader of the Thesis

 To fully understand and utilize this repository, refer to the thesis document **`ParserThesis.py`**.
-It contains detailed descriptions of the methodology, models, and results.
+It contains complentary definitions of functions of the methodology and models.

 ## Input Files